ajgbangug/BookManager/README.md

 # Book Manager

-A CRUP API stores information about books.
+A CRUP API that stores information about books.
 Most of the code here was influenced by [this](https://github.com/pixegami/todo-list-api) project.
 It is a Lambda function written in Python that uses FastAPI.
 A Function URL is used in order to expose the application.
 Data storage is done via DynamoDB.
 The infrastructure is managed via Python CDK.

 # How to setup